 - Dry needles fall on the table.
 Sure, I want my kids to eat more green vegetables…but not pine needles!

-This year, I attempted another way to decorate our chandelier for Christmas…
+This year, I found a better way to decorate a chandelier for Christmas…

 Here is my easy way to decorate a chandelier for Christmas with the look of fresh greens:

-Purchase loose bunches of faux greenery for the craft store.
+Purchase loose bunches of faux greenery from the craft store.

 Cut the bunches with wire cutters so you have several smaller bunches.